joshuascript/sbox-public/README.md

 **[Anvil](https://github.com/joshuascript/anvil) is required to run this fork.** It provides the native patch layer that the engine cannot function without on Linux.

 Anvil is installed and kept up to date automatically by the Linux bootstrap script.
+Nothing else is needed.

 ## Getting Started on Linux